Sterling, Massachusetts: Utilities

 Sterling provides town water to many residents, although the more rural parts of town remain on private wells.
 The source of town water is six groundwater wells located on Redemption Rock Trail and Worcester Road.
 All public wells use an ultraviolet light purification system.
 In 2010, town water supply was affected by high bacteria levels, including detection of E. coli, and residents were advised to boil water until the situation was resolved.

 There are no town sewer services, and all houses have private septic systems.

 The town also offers curbside trash and recycling pickup for no additional fee.
 The town recycling center at the Sterling Department of Public Works closed permanently on July 1, 2015.
 Residents may use the Wachusett Watershed Regional Recycling Center in West Boylston, MA to drop off recycling and larger bulk items.

 Sterling is one of 41 communities in the state that has its own municipal electric light company.
 The Light Department works under the direction and control of three elected Commissioners who serve rotating 3 year terms.
 The Light Board hires a Manager who runs day-to-day operations.

 In fall of 2016, Sterling Municipal Light Department broke ground on the "first utility-scale energy storage facility in Massachusetts", which can, in the case of an electric outage, power the emergency dispatch center and police station for up to twelve days.
 The battery storage also helps the town save money on peak power charges from the grid operator.
 The award-winning project has generated considerable interest, attracting international visitors from Europe and Asia.
 In the aftermath of the devastating 2017 hurricanes Irma and Maria in the Caribbean, the microgrid project has been cited as a model of designing and building power infrastructure for resiliency in disaster situations.

+In December 2019, an origin project that became the groundwork for a municipal broadband Wi-Fi service run by the Sterling Municipal Light Department commenced.
+It is called Sterling LAMB (Local Area Municipal Broadband).
+It is still expanding it's service availability.

 Eversource provides natural gas service in Sterling.